 I tried to drink tea once.
 There was a phase where I thought tea was artsy and cool.
 I figured it was a more sophisticated and serene way to imbibe caffeine.
 I do still love a good cup of hot tea, but it is not a substitute for coffee by any means.
 The only tea that comes marginally close to coffee is a Dirty Chai tea.
 Dirty Chai is the crossroads where tea and coffee join forces.
 It is the jolting combination of Chai and Espresso, and it’s delicious!
 It’s even better when served creamy and frozen on a stick!

-I have a coffee popsicle recipe and a chai tea latte recipe; it was about time that I combined the two!
+I have a coffee popsicle recipe, I love this Iced Chai Latte recipe and I have a vanilla chai tea latte recipe on the blog; it was about time that I combined them all!
 This recipe is a little involved as you make a custard first.
 I used the same recipe I used for my cafe con leche recipe, which is more like a pudding popsicle than a straight ice cream pop.
 The significant difference between the new and the old recipe is that I steeped two Chai Tea bags with the milk mixture.
 You can add more tea bags if you want a stronger chai flavor.
 The one thing you cannot do is go light on the coffee flavor!
 I used Nelsen-Massey Pure Coffee Extract.
 The extract combined with the Espresso granules give an intense, freshly brewed Espresso flavor to the popsicles without me having to brew one single drop!
 Plus it would take quite a bit of brewed coffee to equal the concentred flavor of the extract.

 Dirty Chai popsicles are perfect for those who prefer not to choose between coffee and tea!